 2 - Test the speed of your broadband.

-It's always useful to not only know what speed your provider has told you that you should be getting, but also the actual upload and download speeds you're getting - Use Ofcom's own speed test to check.
+It's always useful to not only know what speed your provider has told you that you should be getting, but also the actual upload and download speeds you're getting - Using a performance tester, such as Ookla's Speedtest to check your actual speeds, you can determine if you're getting what you are supposed to be.
+Make sure to do this at different times of the day, especially busy times af the evening to check consistency.
 You can look on your provider's website for ideas to improve you speeds.

 3 - Move your router clear of other devices.